harvard-edtech/caccl/README.md

 ##### Deploying on a server (e.g. Amazon EC2)

 1. Set up your server:
 > We'll leave this up to you.
 The simplest way to do this is to add SSL certificates to your caccl app and just upload your app code.
-Check out [Configuring CACCL on the Client](#configuring-caccl-on-the-client) for info on adding SSL certificates.
+Check out [Configuring CACCL](#configuring-caccl-1) for info on adding SSL certificates.
 >
 > A more secure way of doing this is to set up _nginx_ to securely listen to port _443_ and to forward traffic to _8080_.
 Then, your app doesn't need to have elevated privileges to listen to port _443_.